Steellgold/Steellgold/README.md

 ### Hi there :wave:

-Gaëtan 17 years old, and I'm currently in 1rst Bac Pro in the Digital Systems field
+Gaëtan 17 years old, and I am currently in the final year of a professional baccalaureate in the field of digital systems

 Big or small, a project deserves a description, slide down for my repository!